pdjr-archive/n2k-modules/TMP108/hardware/1.0/README.md

 The prototype module uses through-hole components on a 75mm square PCB mounted in a flanged ABS enclosure.
-The enclosure is machined to accommodate an NMEA cable connector, two 6mm cable grommets and single 3mm LED indicator.
+The enclosure is machined to accommodate an NMEA cable connector and a single 3mm LED indicator.

 | Element         | Device |
 |:----------------|:-------|